rutishauserlab/NLXMatlabUnixAPI/README.md

 This archive also contains Matlab demo-files on how to use the functions.

+**This package has been in active use since 2004 by many users around the world.
+It used to be available for download at www.rutishauserlab.org/nlxtools, and was moved to this github page in Feb'25.**

 # Compilation
 This is only necessary if the pre-compiled binaries dont work on your system.